The best way to handle ungrateful behaviour on holiday.

 On top of her behaviour is a fear that it will continue when you get home.
 So, it’s perfectly natural that you would try everything you know to control your daughter’s behaviour and shut it down.

-If we look at her actions as a choice and that she chooses to act the way she does, then, of course, we would use the model of “Doing to” our child.- because we think she needs motivation to change her behaviour.
-So by using punishments to control her behaviour, by taking favourite toys away, by stopping her doing things she loves or by talking to her and telling her off, we think that she would be motivated enough to change her ways.
+If we look at her actions as a choice and that she chooses to act the way she does, then, of course, we would use the model of “Doing to” our child.

 As you noticed by example, these reactions do not work and more likely to escalate her behaviour.
 As you said, “There are long tantrums and everything ends up in her screaming and throwing herself around the room daily.
 No matter how calm we are with her or who tries to calmly speak to her, it’s always the same.”